dldc-packages/stack/README.md

 ```

 This will return the value that was set using the `Provider` of the key or
-`undefined` if no value was setand the key does not have a default value.
+`undefined` if no value was set and the key does not have a default value.

 If you expect the Key to be defined you can use the `getOrFail()` method: